sunkipratiksha/sunkipratiksha/readme.md

 # 💫 About Me:
-Hi, I'm Pratiksha!<br><br>🌱 I'm currently working on enhancing my skills in Python and its data-driven modules.<br>📚 I'm learning statistics and how to apply it using Python.<br>🤝 I'm looking to collaborate on projects related to data analysis, Python development, and statistical modeling.<br>🔍 I'm seeking help to deepen my understanding of data science concepts and their real-world applications.<br>💬 Ask me about Python, data analysis, or anything related to learning data-driven tools.
+Hi, I'm Pratiksha!<br><br>🌱 On my data analytics journey, I'm enhancing my Python skills.<br>📊 Currently learning statistics and its application in Python.<br>🤝 Open to collaboration in data analysis and Python projects.<br>💬 Ask me about Python and data-driven tools.

 ## 🌐 Socials: